chrisbanas/chrisbanas/README.md

 	    	can solve real-world problems.

 			While I have gained a lot from these experiences, I believe there’s more to learn and am pursuing my Master of Computer and Information Technology (MCIT) at the University of Pennsylvania.
 I'm always looking to connect!
-If you're interested in learning more about my experience, please don't hesitate to send me a message or connect with me here on LinkedIn`
+If you're interested in learning more about my experience, please don't hesitate to send me a message or connect with me here or on LinkedIn` }
-    }
 }
 ```